 - Campaign Budget

-Consultation is the answer, you’re entering a new, complex and different environment.
-The agency you work with need to deeply understand the brand and how intelligent strategy can be implemented.
+Consultation is the answer to most questions – even the ones you may not even know you have.
+You’re entering a new, complex, and different environment.
+The agency you work with needs to deeply understand the brand and how an intelligent strategy can be implemented.

 4) Validation of the Concept First

-Before launching into a full scale campaign it’s important to test the concept first with an initial budget designed to prove the most effective strategies.
-This needs to be enough to feedback with enough data and run on a number of different channels if there is the option to do so.
+Before launching a full-scale campaign, it’s important to test the concept first with an initial budget designed to prove the most effective strategies.
+This needs to be enough to create feedback with enough data and run on a number of different channels if there is the option to do so.

-VALIDATION & PROOF OF STRATEGY IS STEP ONE, BE SAVY.
+VALIDATION & PROOF OF STRATEGY IS STEP ONE, BE SAVVY.

 Digital reigns supreme in China.
 The nation now boasts a whopping 60% internet penetration rate, that’s over 800 million online users and growing by 5% per year.

-Some statistics to explain the scale of digital in the hearts & minds of the Chinese;
+Here are some statistics to explain the scale of digital in the hearts & minds of the Chinese:

-– WeChat boasts 877 million monthly active users
+- WeChat boasts 1 billion monthly active users

 - Weibo follows with 550 million MAU’s